Improving Mobility: 12 Easy Tips to Help Seniors Remain Active

 For those who have already added a stairlift or are contemplating purchasing one of our Stannah products, Medical Island has released some additional advice to counteract the effects of aging and decreased mobility.

 - Commit yourself to staying active – It’s imperative to stay moving and keep your body active.
 The more active you are, the less likely you are to lose mobility.

-- Exercise to Maintain Strength – As you age, exercise will become extremely important in living in a healthy and mobile life.
+- Exercise to Maintain Strength – As you age, exercise will be extremely important in helping you live a healthy, mobile life.
 You don’t have to work out in excess.
 A few light workouts (i.e. a walk around the neighborhood) a week will help build strength and keep your body limber.

 - Focus on your balance – Mobility requires balance.
 It is important to put extra focus on finding your balance and working to improve it.

 - Take advantage of walking aids – Don’t hesitate to use a walking aid or mobility aid such a cane or a walker.
 These aids were designed to ensure you are able to remain independently mobile.

 - Make Changes to Your Living Space – Adding additional railings in or outside your home, as well as ramps at the entranceway, will help decrease stress on your body and reduce the risk of injury.

 - Challenge Yourself – As mentioned before, remaining active is a key factor in improving mobility.
 A great way to achieve this is by doing little things around the house by yourself as opposed to hiring someone to do it for you.